 How to Take Care of Your Heat Recovery Ventilation

 Equipping an HRV in your home is an excellent idea for several reasons.
 Be aware that polluted air accumulates quickly in your home due to humidity changes caused by various human activities.
 Fortunately, such pollution is regulated by an air exchanger.
-Indeed, it purifies your air, and it’s quality by renewing it, essential elements to perpetuate your comfort and health at home.
+Indeed, it purifies your air, and its quality by renewing it, essential elements to perpetuate your comfort and health at home.

 So, by removing the unclean air and introducing a new airflow from the outside, your health can only get better.
 However, what happens when the HRV starts to age or no longer does its job correctly?
 Imagine that ventilation is only 75% in your home.
 Replacing your room air is essential if you’re going to stay healthy and be able to enjoy your comfort.

-This controlled supply of pure air, which simultaneously expels polluted air, removes all human pollutants such as radon, bad smells, cooking or tobacco smoke, humidity, solvents, vapors emerging from cleaning products, formaldehyde, etc.
+This controlled supply of pure air, which simultaneously expels polluted air, removes all human pollutants such as radon, bad smells, cooking or tobacco smoke, humidity, solvents, and vapors emerging from cleaning products, formaldehyde, etc.

 If you use your fireplace for heating or cooking with natural gas, oxides of nitrogen and carbon dioxide are produced.
-They must be discharged outside, or there are worrying dangers for the environment.
+They must be discharged outside, or there are worrying dangers to the environment.
 Health.